prettyinpurple2021/SoloSuccess_AI/server/ADMIN_PATCH.md

 # Admin Routes Manual Patch Guide

-This file provides exact changes needed for `server/routes/admin.ts` to complete the production implementation.
+This file documents the patch applied to `server/routes/admin.ts` to complete the production implementation.
+**STATUS: APPLIED**
+Verified on: December 31, 2025

 ## Change 1: Add JWT Import